Sqsaur/ctf-writeups/README.md

 - 🔸 **2.0 – 3.0**: Medium, requires light recon or technical testing
 - 🔺 **3.5 – 5.0**: Advanced, may require chaining techniques, scripting, or in-depth analysis

-The ratings are based on [OWASP Juice Shop's official challenge metadata](https://pwning.owasp-juice.shop/part1/challenges.html), my personal experience, and community feedback.
+The ratings are based on my opinion.

 ---